-This vehicle can be operated using 3 different types of ignition keys:
+This vehicle can be operated using 3 different types of keys:

-- Normal key (grey)
+- Work key (orange).

-- Performance key (black)
+- Normal key (green).

-- Optional Work key (orange).
+- Performance key (grey)

 The key type is differentiated by its color.

 Rollovers, tipovers, collisions and loss of control resulting in serious injury or death are possible with the performance, normal or optional work keys.
 Using the work key or normal key is not a substitute for the operator being prepared, qualified, and operating with care.